DracoRSA/Thuria.Zitidar/readme.md

 * **Core** - A set of interfaces to allow for development against just an API using dependency injection
 * **Extensions** - Various extensions to just add functionality to types like DateTime, String, Type, etc
 * **Structuremap** - A set of additional functionality to add structuremap functionality to any application (Bootstrapper, IOC Container wrapper, etc)
+* **Settings** - A set of classes to implement the management of settings via Json, Environment Variables or Command Line options.
 * **Akka** - A set of functions and features to assist with creating an Actor System using [Akka.Net](http://getakka.net)

 Core
 ---

+Core containes all the required contracts and Enumeration required by these contracts.
+No concrete implementations are done in this package.

 ---
 Extensions